DANSI/blynk-server-original/README.md

 WARNING : default ```allowed.administrator.ips``` setting allows access only from ```localhost```.
 In other words administration will not be available from any other machine except those one you are running server on.

-## HTTP RESTful
+## HTTP/S RESTful
-Blynk HTTP RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.
+Blynk HTTP/S RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.
-For now API available only for Local Blynk Servers.
 Http API description could be found [here](http://docs.blynkapi.apiary.io).

 ### Enabling mail on Local server
 In order to enable mail notifications on Local server you need to provide own mail credentials.
 To do that you need to create file ```mail.properties``` within same folder where server.jar is.